hmv47/GradeCalculator/README.md

  - Choosing the final mark either calculated by median of homework mark or by the mean average of homework mark
  - Reading data from file
  - Choosing the std container
+ - Reading all five files for easier testing
+ - Using optimizations with std vector

 ## Installation and usage: